circleci/circleci-docs/jekyll/_cci2/certificates.md

 {: class="table table-striped"}

-3. Next, in the management console for CircleCI, upload dummy certs to the `Privacy` Section.
-These don't need to be real certs as the actual cert management is done at the ELB.
-But, to use HTTPS requests, CircleCI requires knowledge of at least a dummy cert.
+3. Next, in the management console for CircleCI, upload a valid certificate and key file to the `Privacy` Section.
+These don't need to be externally signed or even current certs as the actual cert management is done at the ELB.
+But, to use HTTPS requests, CircleCI requires a certificate and key in which the "Common Name (FQDN)" matches the hostname configured in the admin console.

 4. It is now possible to set your Github Authorization Callback to `https` rather than `http`.

-## Using Certbot to setup TLS/HTTPS on CircleCI Server
+## Setting up TLS/HTTPS on CircleCI Server

+You may use various solutions to generate valid SSL certificate and key file.
+Two solutions are provided below.

+### Using Certbot

-This document provides instructions for setting up TLS/HTTPS on your Server install using Certbot by manually adding a DNS record set to the Services machine.
+This section describes setting up TLS/HTTPS on your Server install using Certbot by manually adding a DNS record set to the Services machine.
 Certbot generally relies on verifying the DNS record via either port 80 or 443, however this is not supported on CircleCI Server installations as of 2.2.0 because of port conflicts.

-## Steps

 1. Stop the Service from within the Replicated console (hostname:8800).